Sources

 Limits #

-The Hobbyist tier caps you at 10 sources; paid tiers are unlimited.
-If you're hitting the cap, the Lockfiles workflow is usually the right answer — track what's actually in your dependency tree, not every library you've ever used.
+The Hobbyist tier caps you at 1,000 sources (sized to fully cover one project's lockfile); paid tiers are unlimited.
+If you're hitting the cap, the Lockfiles workflow is usually the right answer: track what's actually in your dependency tree, not every library you've ever used.

 Removing or pausing a source #